Tex Avery Screwball Classics: Background

 According to Jerry Beck production on Volume 2 started in March 2020 with an entirely different selection of cartoons and was intended for a release date of June 2020.
-However, due to the outbreak of the COVID-19 pandemic, lockdown restrictions prevented the restoration team from working at their facilities, and were forced to use shorts that were already being restored by HBO Max independently- which was incidentally a completely different line up of cartoons than what the Warner Archive team initially had planned.
+However, due to the COVID-19 pandemic, lockdown restrictions prevented the restoration team from working at their facilities, and were forced to use shorts that were already being restored by HBO Max independently - which was incidentally a completely different line up of cartoons than what the Warner Archive team initially had planned.
 The set had to be delayed from June to December because the initial restoration quality of the shorts done by HBO Max was so poor that it was deemed "unreleasable" and the transfers had to be sent back multiple times to be redone and fix the problems.
 Initially, 25 cartoons were planned, but only 21 of them lived up to Warner Archives' high standards and made the final cut.
 Since cartoons were not restored by the regular Warner Archive team when Volume 2 was released on December 15, 2020, the set received a somewhat mixed reception from fans noting some minor issues with DVNR, color correction, as well as titles being redone with Photoshop.

 The next volume was delayed and at one point was put on hiatus due to numerous layoffs at Warner Bros. in January 2021, including George Feltenstein.
-As a result, most of the volume's production was done without his oversight and plans for using original 35mm film print for "The Shooting of Dan McGoo" courtesy of animator Mark Kausler, and a documentary about the original titles to MGM cartoons featuring the original titles for "Wild and Woolfy" had to be cut.
+As a result, most of the volume's production was done without his oversight and plans for using original 35mm film print for The Shooting of Dan McGoo (1945) courtesy of animator Mark Kausler, and a documentary about the original titles to MGM cartoons featuring the original titles for Wild and Woolfy (1945) had to be cut.
 However, George was able to return in August of that year and has since taken back his role at Warner Archive.
 Volume 3 was released on October 5, 2021.

 As of 2023, 62 of Avery's 67 MGM cartoons have been released, with the 5 remaining unreleased cartoons being Henpecked Hoboes (1946), Uncle Tom's Cabaña (1947), Half-Pint Pygmy (1948), Lucky Ducky (1948) and Cat's Meow (1957) — the latter being a CinemaScope remake of Ventriloquist Cat — made after Avery's departure.
-"Droopy's Good Deed" and "Millionaire Droopy" have been released, but only on "Tex Avery's Droopy - The Complete Theatrical Collection."
+Droopy's Good Deed (1951) and Millionaire Droopy (1956) have been released, but those cartoons can be seen only on Tex Avery's Droopy - The Complete Theatrical Collection.